craftingcity/The-Known-World/Faction Turn.md

 See [[Pawns_in_a_Greater_Game_The_2nd_Book_of_Factions.pdf]].
-# Turn One - Summer 105
+# Turn One - Winter 104
 ## Free Actions / Upkeep
 ### Guilds of Coalition
 Purchases: